The Full Symmetric Toda Flow and Intersections of Bruhat Cells: Proof of the main result

 \section{Proof of the main result}

-We begin with the following simple observation: \textit{if the intersection $X_w\bigcap Y_{w'}$ is nonempty, then the elements $w$ and $w'$ are comparable in Bruhat order so that $w'\prec w$.} Indeed, real Bruhat cells lie inside complex ones, and this statement is true in the complex case.
-Also observe, that the real dimension of the intersections of the real Bruhat cells with dual real Bruhat cells does not exceed $l(w)-l(w')$, since this is the complex dimension of the intersection of complex cells.
+We begin with the following simple observation: \textit{if the intersection $X_w\cap Y_{w'}$ is nonempty, then the elements $w$ and $w'$ are comparable in Bruhat order so that $w'\prec w$.} In fact real Bruhat cells lie inside complex ones and in the complex case intersection of cells is equivalent to the comparison $w'\prec w$.
+Also observe, that the real dimension of the intersections of the real Bruhat cells with dual real Bruhat cells does not exceed $l(w)-l(w')$ since this is the complex dimension of the intersection of complex cells.